 These certificates can be taken concurrently with the degree: Certificate in Anti-Racist Research and Practice; Certificate in Human Resources Management; Certificate in Management; Certificate in Professional Ethics.

 Social and Political Thought

-Coordinator: Michael Michie
+Contact: School of Social Sciences

 Program Requirements

 BA:

-Social and Political Thought is an approved theme with the BA Liberal Studies program.
+Social and political thought is an approved theme within the BA liberal studies program.
 The program consists of 48 credits in a designated theme area including at least 18 credits at the 3000 level or above.
 This degree program may contain no more than 24 credits from any one academic discipline.
-Students are required to be under the supervision of the advisor of Social and Political Thought who must approve their program of study after their sixth course and before completing their tenth course.
+Students are required to be under the supervision of the adviser of social and political thought who must approve their program of study after their sixth course and before completing their 10th course.
 The central courses for this theme are as follows: Economics: